3Squared/ForgeUI-3/README.md

 ## Installation

 ### Getting Started with Turbo
-Turbo helps manage and optimize the monorepo structure efficiently.
+[Turbo](https://turbo.build/repo/docs) helps manage and optimize the monorepo structure efficiently.
 To get started with Turbo in Forge:

-#### Install turbo globally
+#### (Optional) Install turbo

+If you want to install turbo you can do this globally, otherwise it will just be installed with `npm i`:

 ```sh
 npm install -g turbo
 ```

-#### Running Turbo Commands
+### Running Turbo Commands

 ##### Running All Builds